 On the issue they consider the most important, 36% of voters trust Democrats more than Republicans while 35% place more trust in Republicans.
 A ScottRasmussen.com national survey found that 15% do not trust either party, 6% trust both, and 8% are not sure.

-Among those who consider health care the most important issue, Democrats have a 53% to 16% advantage.
+Among those who consider health care the most important issue, Democrats have a 56% to 14% advantage.
 On the issue of immigration, voters overall are fairly evenly divided in terms of which party they trust.
-However, among those who consider it the most important issue, 60% trust Republicans more while 16% trust the Democrats.
-Republicans also have the advantage on national security, 60% to 13%.
-All of those findings are little changed from a month ago.
+However, among those who consider it the most important issue, 60% trust Republicans more while 23% trust the Democrats.

-Twenty percent (20%) of voters consider Health Care to be the most important issue; 15% say it’s the economy; 13% cite immigration; and 9% national security.
+Eighteen percent (18%) of voters consider Health Care to be the most important issue; 16% say it’s immigration; 15% cite the economy; and 9% national security.
 The number of survey respondents naming a variety of other topics to be the most important issue was too small to report separate results.

 More than seven-out-of-ten voters consider both Health Care and the Economy to be Very Important Issues.

 We provide daily updates on the president’s job approval and the generic congressional ballot.
 We also provide regular updates on the economy, health care, immigration, Congress, ratings of Congressional leaders, Election 2020, the Democratic Primaries, Trust in Government, and which party voters trust on key issues.
 It’s all part of our mission to enhance the public dialogue through data-driven analysis that explores the underlying currents of public opinion (read About Us).